 Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes 🗹 No 🗆

-Yes \square No \square · · · · · · · · · · · · · · · · · · · ally and posted on its corporate Web site, if any, every Interactive Data File §232.405 of this chapter) during the preceding 12 months (or for such shorter No □ • an accelerated filer, a non-accelerated filer, a smaller reporting company or an erated filer," "smaller reporting company" and "emerging growth company" in Large accelerated filer $oxiz$ Accelerated filer \square
+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes \square No 🗆

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
+See definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.